powercodeacademy/phrg-rails-using-erb/README.md

 This allows us to greatly reduce duplication of HTML, as well as generate HTML that can change based on the data that is available.
 This is how Facebook can support 2 billion users - they create one template for the profile page which gets filled in with data from their servers representing each user.

-For this exercise, we will be using the ERB templating engine, which comes standard with every Ruby installation.
+For this lesson, we will be using the ERB templating engine, which comes standard with every Ruby installation.

-## Setup

-For this code-along, fork and clone this repository to get started.
-Run `bundle install` from the command line to install any needed gems.
-Our starter code has a basic Sinatra application - you can preview it by running `shotgun` from the command line and opening `http://localhost:9393/` in your browser.
-Let's check out what we have so far.

-### Starter Code

-Our `views` directory contains one file, `index.erb`, and our controller has just one route defined, which renders that view.
-We'll be editing `index.erb` to see how we can use Ruby in our HTML.

 ## Embedding Ruby